jzhang512/Containerized_SHiELD_Workflow/README.md

 2. Mounting user-specified files and directories
 3. Running the stage in a container

-To run the whole workflow, you must run each image (we are currently working on a fully end-to-end solution).
+To run the whole workflow, you must run each image stage-by-stage.

 All default user-specified files and detailed information about running an image container for a specific stage can be found in a Markdown file in their respective directory.